Skip to content

 Welcome back, my lovelies!
 How is your summer shaping up?
 I’ve definitely busted out my warm-weather clothes and beach reads.

-With the dawn of summer comes the end of TV shows, and this year marked the end of many notable series.
-Game of Thrones finally answered who would rule Westeros.
-Veep showed us what happened to Selina and her foul-mouthed staff.
-Even Deadwood finally got its wrap-up movie (including getting its own Unicorn Scale).
+With the dawn of summer also comes the end of TV shows, and this year marked the end of many notable series.
+Game of Thrones (2011–2019) finally answered the question of who would rule Westeros.
+Veep (2012–2019) showed us what happened to Selina and her foul-mouthed staff.
+Even Deadwood (2004–2006) finally got its wrap-up movie (including its own Unicorn Scale).

-But in the din of final hurrahs, a story ended that was innovative in its own right: the celebration of female friendship that is Broad City.
-The fifth and final season follows adventurous twentysomethings Abbi (Abbi Jacobson) and Ilana (Ilana Glazer) for one last spin around the Big Apple.
-Now we’ve covered Broad City in this space before, so why is it coming up again?
+But in the din of final hurrahs, a story ended that was innovative in its own right: the celebration of female friendship that is Broad City (2014–2019).
+The fifth and final season follows adventurous 20-somethings Abbi (Abbi Jacobson) and Ilana (Ilana Glazer) for one last spin around the Big Apple.
+Now, we’ve covered Broad City in this space before, so why is it coming up again?
 Did a new bi character get introduced?

-Before I go any further, as per usual, here is where I warn everyone and their mother that from here on out, the article will contain SPOILERS for the final season of Broad City.
+Before I go any further, I have to give the usual warnings to everyone and their mother that from here on out, the article will contain SPOILERS for the final season of Broad City.
 So if you’re curious to see what cropped up in the final chapter of this Comedy Central series, now is a good time to check it out.
-(It’s also available on Hulu, if that offers any assistance.)
-If you’re stubborn enough to push through and still read this review, but are either unfamiliar with what the Scale is all about (or just need a refresher), I highly suggest checking out the very first article penned in the series, which I’m gonna drop right here.
+(It’s also available on Hulu.)
+If you’re stubborn enough to push through and still read this review, but are either unfamiliar with Unicorn Scale or just need a refresher, I highly suggest checking out the very first article penned in the series, which I’m gonna drop right here.
+You can also find an entry about this show in our new Bi Media section.

-Broad City’s final season finds the beloved bffs Abbi and Ilana experiencing growing pains.
+Broad City’s final season finds the beloved BFFs Abbi and Ilana experiencing some growing pains.
 After the previous season of political disillusionment and the haunting fear they may not be reaching their full potential, Abbi and Ilana consider whether they are treading water — both in antics and careers.
-This does not in any way mean the dynamic duo don’t still get up to bananas-level misadventures.
+This does not in any way mean the dynamic duo doesn’t still get up to bananas-level misadventures.
 But both express how they may be hitting walls in their absurd routines.
-That includes venturing forth in new directions; for Abbi, that includes dating a doctor, Leslie (Clea DuVall).
+That includes venturing forth in new directions; for Abbi, that includes dating a doctor, Leslie (played by Clea DuVall).

 That’s right — Ilana’s wet dream finally came true.
 Abbi started exploring queer relationships.